Taraxacum, widely known as Dandelion, is a large genus of more than 500 species of herbaceous perennials in the Asteraceae family, native to Eurasia.

 Are Dandelions Invasive?

-Dandelion is considered as aggressive and invasive weed.
+Dandelion is considered as an aggressive and invasive weed.

 Its seeds are often carried miles away from their origin, due to their seed-bearing parachutes and ability to attract pollinators.
 With its deep roots, Dandelions will consume as much water as possible and dominate other species nearby.
 They are often resistant to many herbicides and in some cases it’s really hard to get rid of them.